NextDose: A web-based Bayesian dose forecasting tool

 Gentamicin, amikacin and vancomycin

-Medicine specific values are shown with gentamicin, amikacin and vancomycin predictions.
-This example is for vancomycin.
+Some additional medicine specific values relating to renal function are shown with gentamicin, tobramycin, amikacin and vancomycin predictions.
+Table 2 shows an example for vancomycin.

 RFss%

 The first (CLcr) is the predicted creatinine clearance which takes into account the time course of change in serum creatinine (Scr) in order to predict the steady state Scr.
-The next value is the predicted normal glomerular filtration rate (GFR).
-GFR is predicted from size and maturation (Rhodin, Anderson et al. 2009).
-Renal function is calculated from the ratio of CLcr to normal GFR.
-CLcr is calculated from the ratio of creatinine production rate (CPR) to Scr.
-The NextDose method for calculating CPR is based on a model derived from combined GFR and SCr data (Rhodin, Anderson et al. 2009)
+The next 2 values are the predicted normal glomerular filtration rate (normal GFR) and creatinine production rate (CPR) (O'Hanlon, Holford et al. 2023).

 The last 3 values are predictions of RF, CLcr and CPR using methods for CLcr that assume the measured SCr is at steady state (Schwartz 1992, Matthews, Kirkpatrick et al. 2004)